Approximating the universal thermal climate index using sparse regression with orthogonal polynomials: Methods

+where $\mathit{Ta}$ is the air temperature and the Offset is the physiologically equivalent temperature difference, representing how other environmental factors modify the effect of the thermal stress on the human body.
+The Offset function represents the deviation of the UTCI from the actual air temperature and depends on $\mathit{Ta}$, wind speed at 10~m ($\mathit{va}$), mean radiant temperature ($\mathit{Tr}$), which accounts for the effect of all incoming radiation, and humidity, which can be represented by either relative humidity ($\mathit{rH}$) or water vapour pressure ($\mathit{pa}$).

+The dataset provided by \cite{Brode2012} contains accurate values of the Offset function covering a wide range of environmental states.
+The variables and their ranges are included in Table~\ref{tab:vars}.
+The intervals of the environmental variables also represent the domain where the sixth-degree polynomial regression approximation is considered valid \citep{Brode2012}.
+Using the approximation for conditions outside of these intervals can lead to large errors and unrealistic values of the Offset function and should be avoided \citep{Brode2021}.

+In Fig.~\ref{fig:2}(a) we see how the UTCI Offset varies along the different environmental variables.
+Instead of the humidity ($\mathit{rH}$), the water vapor pressure ($\mathit{pa}$) can be used which is a nonlinear function of $\mathit{rH}$ and the air temperature ($\mathit{Ta}$).
+However, the variables have different distribution, see Fig.~\ref{fig:2}(b), which impacts the extent that approximations of UTCI can generalize, discussed below.

-Equation discovery aims to learn interpretable mathematical expressions, either differential or algebraic equations, that describe dynamical systems \cite{todorovski1997declarative,todorovski2004inducing,todorovski2004discovery}.
-Positioned at the intersection of symbolic machine learning and system identification, it is increasingly relevant in environmental and climate science, where data-driven yet transparent models are essential.
-Traditional models rely on expert-derived formulations \cite{roman2021historical,roman2023theories,roman2022master,roman2023global,roman2019growth}, but the complexity and volume of climate data call for automated alternatives.
-Symbolic regression, which iteratively combines mathematical operators and variables to fit data, forms the core of equation discovery \cite{todorovski2005inducing,bridewell2005reducing,todorovski2006integrating,cerepnalkoski2007learning,dvzeroski2007computational}.
-These methods are commonly implemented using evolutionary or other (e.g., enumerative) search algorithms \cite{tanevski2016learning,tanevski2017process,lukvsivc2019meta,simidjievski2020equation,tanevski2020combinatorial,bauer2023mlfmf,mevznar2024quantifying}.
+Equation discovery aims to learn interpretable mathematical expressions, either differential or algebraic equations, from measurements of the variables of a given observed system \citep{todorovski1997declarative}.
+Positioned at the intersection of symbolic machine learning and system identification, it is becoming increasingly relevant in environmental and climate science, where data-driven yet transparent models are essential \citep{steinmann2025scenario,roman2025maximum}.
+Traditional modeling approaches rely on expert-derived formulations \citep{roman2021historical,roman2023theories,roman2022master,roman2023global,roman2019growth}, but the growing complexity and volume of climate data call for automated alternatives.
+Symbolic regression, which iteratively combines mathematical operators and variables to fit data, forms the core of equation discovery \citep{bridewell2005reducing,todorovski2006integrating,dvzeroski2007computational}.
+Most methods employ evolutionary or other (e.g., enumerative) search strategies to explore the space of candidate equations \citep{tanevski2016learning,tanevski2020combinatorial,mevznar2023efficient}.